Timothy Stoen

 Timothy Oliver Stoen (born January 16, 1938) is an American attorney best known for his central role as a member of the Peoples Temple, and as an opponent of the group during a multi-year custody battle over his six-year-old son, John.
 The custody battle triggered a chain of events which led to U.S. Representative Leo Ryan's investigation into the Temple's remote settlement of Jonestown in northern Guyana, which became internationally notorious in 1978 after 918 people – including Stoen's son – died in the settlement and on a nearby airstrip.
 Stoen continued to work as a deputy district attorney in Mendocino County, California, where he was assigned to the District Attorney's Fort Bragg office.
-Stoen later joined the Mendocino County Public Defenders, where he continues to work at the Ukiah office.
+Stoen later joined the Mendocino County Public Defenders.
+He is now in the private practice of law.

 Early life

 Timothy Stoen was born in Milwaukee, Wisconsin, the child of religious middle-class parents from Littleton, Colorado.
 Throughout high school and college he was a scholar, athlete and devout Christian.
 Stoen graduated from Wheaton College with a B.A. in political science.
 He graduated from Stanford Law School in 1964 and was admitted to the California bar in 1965.

 Stoen worked for a year in an Oakland real estate office before joining the Mendocino County District Attorney's Office in Ukiah as a deputy district attorney.
 In 1967, Stoen left this position with the intention of doing work for flower children and similar hippie groups in San Francisco's Haight-Ashbury district, and also worked as a staff attorney for the Legal Aid Society of Alameda County.
 Though he represented black militants and supported an ecological platform, he briefly considered running for office as a Republican.

 In 1970, Stoen married Grace Lucy Grech, whom he had met at a march at the San Francisco Civic Center against overpopulation and pollution.
 Their son, John Victor Stoen, was born on January 25, 1972.